Custom Metrics

 Pairing Logic

-For example, suppose you have two mapped events: Login Screen View indicates viewers opening the login page, and Login Success indicates viewers successfully logging into their accounts.
+For example, suppose there are two mapped events: Login Screen View indicates viewers opening the login page, and Login Success indicates viewers successfully logging into their accounts.
 In a session, the events are displayed in the following time order: Login Screen View1, Login Screen View2, Login Screen View3, Login Success1, Login Screen View4, Login Success2.

 first-first pair last-first pair If selecting first-first pair and first pair If selecting first-first pair and multiple pairs If selecting last-first pair and first pair If selecting last-first pair and multiple pairs Event name Login Screen View1 and Login Success1 Login Screen View3 and Login Success1 Login Screen View1 and Login Success1 Login Screen View1 and Login Success1; Login Screen View4, Login Success2 Login Screen View3 and Login Success1 Login Screen View3 and Login Success1; Login Screen View4, Login Success2 -